British Virgin Islands, Caribbean & Mexico

 Don’t miss a trip to the Island of Anegada, a coral atoll just an hour away from Virgin Gorda.
 Here you can walk for miles on coral sand beaches and never see another footprint.
 It’s also a fantastic destination for snorkelers, with crystal clear waters teaming with exotic fish.

-Situated on the island of Tortola, Smugglers’ Cove is a fantastic place to get away from it all and just relax.
-It’s one of the quietist beaches in the whole of the British Virgin Islands.
-In fact, there’s only one beach bar in the area, which also serves snacks.
-Snorkelers will also find it an excellent spot to swim amongst colourful fish and coral.
+Situated on the island of Tortola, Smuggler's Cove is a fantastic place to get away from it all and just relax.
+It’s one of the quietest beaches in the whole of the British Virgin Islands.
+Snorkellers will also find it an excellent spot to swim amongst colourful fish and coral.

 Sage Mountain National Park